jaericho/jaericho.github.io/_posts/2025-02-22-Matlock-and-Night-Court-Reboots.md

 ![Night Court (2023) Poster](/assets/2025/02/night-court-poster.jpg){:.poster}I was excited to see [John Larroquette](https://www.imdb.com/name/nm0488662/) reprise his character from the original show, and it was quite the treat to see him slip into his character so easily.

 There isn't much to say on this one except that the show has its moments, but there aren't many.
-It ends up being a nostagia trip wanting to see more Dan Fielding or other characters from the original, like Bob Wheeler ([Brent Spiner](https://www.imdb.com/name/nm0000653/)).
+It ends up being a nostagia trip just watching for Dan Fielding or other characters from the original, like Bob Wheeler ([Brent Spiner](https://www.imdb.com/name/nm0000653/)), or a guest star from Big Bang Theory.
 Unfortunately, with so many deaths of the original cast, we don't get many cameos.

 However, I did enjoy the season two homage to Larroquette playing Maltz in [Star Trek 3](https://www.imdb.com/title/tt0088170/) by dressing Dan up as a Klingon to hide him from a stalker.